CivicDataLab/civicdatalab.github.io/cms-auth-proxy/README.md

 - Installation tokens last ~1 hour; the provider refreshes 5 minutes early and collapses concurrent refreshes into one request.
-- Bind to localhost and put TLS in front (Caddy or nginx).
-Do not expose the Node port directly.
+- Binds `127.0.0.1` by default, so TLS must be terminated in front of it (Caddy or nginx).
+Override with `HOST` only when something else provides that boundary, such as a container network.
 - `DEBUG=true` logs method, path, status, and actor email per request.
 Leave it off in production.